ReggieVW/cvat-docs/manual/basics.md

 See section [Labels](./basics.md#labels-2)

 # Creating an annotation task
+You can create a task on the task page or on the project page.

 - Create an annotation task pressing ``+`` button and select ``Create new task`` on the tasks page.
  ![image](https://user-images.githubusercontent.com/35894891/166926067-d6a6dc51-a73a-4ba3-bfea-e55b0e0a7bbe.png)